clarkfitzg/phd_research/milestones/proposals.md

    code.
 1. Optimization passes at the R language level, ie. transforming a `for` loop into an `lapply()`.
+2. Identify patterns in code that would be served by data reorganization, ie. splitting into groups and doing the same thing.
 2. Generate parallel code from serial.

 The AAST should capture the semantics of the input R code.
 We should be